mohdkaif/abyss_assesment/README.md

 ```
 composer install && composer dump-autoload
 ```
-- create new .env file and copy data from .env.example and paste in new .env file
+- create new .env file and copy data from .env.example and paste in new .env file (if not exist .env)

 ```
 cp .env.example .env